0v3rride/0v3rride.github.io/Posts/vulninridenum.md

 ### Two things can be taken in to consideration at this point (links 3, 4 and 5 above do a great job explaining the problems):

 1. The `shell` parameter in both calls are set to `true`.
-That's a no no, especially if you allow a user to supply input to your script or program.
+That's a no no, especially if you allow a user to supply input to your script.
 In simple terms, this tells Python to execute the string containing the command(s) as if you were doing it in a bash shell.

 2. The `command` variable is a **string** variable that contains the entirety of a bash command.